terabyte/stash-codesearch-plugin/README.md

   - transport listening on `localhost:9300`

 You can obtain an instance of ElasticSearch by running the provided bin/install-elasticsearch-instance.sh script.

+If you run your own elasticsearch instance, grab the base config from `src/main/resources/elasticsearch.yml`.

 To install: